brianjbuck/drf_orjson_renderer/README.md

 requested media type is not `application/json`, the ORJSON renderer will add `orjson.OPT_INDENT_2` to the options mask to pretty print your output.

+## Numpy

-This package provides an encoder class that overrides the DjangoJSONEncoder with support for numpy types:
+When this package was originally written ORJSON did not natively support serializing numpy types.
+This package provided an encoder class that overrides the DjangoJSONEncoder with support for numpy types.
+This encoder is no longer necessary but included for backwards compatibility.

 ```Python
 from drf_orjson_renderer.encoders import DjangoNumpyJSONEncoder